Panagiotis Kavvadias: Archaeological career

-In 1902–1903, he excavated the Heraion of Samos alongside the future prime minister, Themistoklis Sofoulis, then a lecturer at the University of Athens.
+Between 1902 and 1903, he excavated the Heraion of Samos alongside the future prime minister, Themistoklis Sofoulis, then a lecturer at the National University of Athens.
 He also oversaw the first reconstruction of the Temple of Apollo at Bassae, excavated by Konstantinos Kourouniotis, between 1902 and 1908.
 According to his obituary in the Greek newspaper Skrip, he also served as director of the archaeological department of the Ministry of Education.